h-hsu11/h-hsu11/README.md

 - 📫 How to reach me: hskim.int11@gmail.com
 - ⚡ Fun fact: a passionate junior engineer with a background in social sciences and languages, loves traveling and gardening, hopes to work with people from the world!
+- Everything I went through you were standing there by my side.